JustinLove/ai_showdown/README.md

 - `media_check` - test if the PA media path is correctly configured
 - `copy:vanilla` - copy the vanilla AI from media path into ai working directory

+- `clean` - remove all copied/generated files.
+You must pass the `-f` switch to delete files outside your own directory (e.g. the generated mod)  Please take care that your modPath is correct and will not accidentally resolve to a root path or somewhere uwanted.
+The --verbose and --no-write switches are useful for checking, though it does not show the fully resolved path.

 - `default`: `build`

 ## Credits